GeForce 600 series

 The GeForce 600 series is a series of graphics processing units developed by Nvidia, first released in 2012.
-They served as the introduction of the Kepler architecture.
+It served as the introduction of the Kepler architecture.
+It is succeeded by the GeForce 700 series.

 Overview

 Where the goal of the previous architecture, Fermi, was to increase raw performance (particularly for compute and tessellation), Nvidia's goal with the Kepler architecture was to increase performance per watt, while still striving for overall performance increases.
 The primary way Nvidia achieved this goal was through the use of a unified clock.
 By abandoning the shader clock found in their previous GPU designs, efficiency is increased, even though it requires more cores to achieve similar levels of performance.
 This is not only because the cores are more power efficient (two Kepler cores using about 90% of the power of one Fermi core, according to Nvidia's numbers), but also because the reduction in clock speed delivers a 50% reduction in power consumption in that area.

 Kepler also introduced a new form of texture handling known as bindless textures.
 Previously, textures needed to be bound by the CPU to a particular slot in a fixed-size table before the GPU could reference them.
 This led to two limitations: one was that because the table was fixed in size, there could only be as many textures in use at one time as could fit in this table (128).
 The second was that the CPU was doing unnecessary work: it had to load each texture, and also bind each texture loaded in memory to a slot in the binding table.
 With bindless textures, both limitations are removed.
 The GPU can access any texture loaded into memory, increasing the number of available textures and removing the performance penalty of binding.

 Finally, with Kepler, Nvidia was able to increase the memory clock to 6 GHz.
 To accomplish this, Nvidia needed to design an entirely new memory controller and bus.
 While still shy of the theoretical 7 GHz limitation of GDDR5, this is well above the 4 GHz speed of the memory controller for Fermi.

 Kepler is named after the German mathematician, astronomer, and astrologer Johannes Kepler.